commercionetwork/commercio-sdk.kt/docs/lib/docs/docs_helper.md

         mode: BroadcastingMode? = null
     ): TxResponse
     ```
-6. Creates a new transaction which sends a list of previously generated receipts commercioDocReceiptsList.
+6. Creates a new transaction which sends a list of previously generated receipts `commercioDocReceiptsList`.
-   Optionally fee and broadcasting mode parameters can be specified.
+   Optionally `fee` and broadcasting `mode` parameters can be specified.
     ```kotlin
     suspend fun sendDocumentReceiptsList(
         commercioDocReceipts: List<CommercioDocReceipt>,